mautic/developer-documentation-new/docs/webhooks/events/lead_post_save_new.rst

       - Field type.
 Current options are ``boolean``, ``date``, ``datetime``, ``email``, ``country``, ``locale``, ``number``, ``tel``, ``region``, ``select``, ``multiselect``, ``text``, ``textarea``, ``time``, ``timezone``, and ``url``.
     * - ``properties``
       - object
       - Properties for the given Field type.
-This will vary based on the Field's configuration.
+This varies based on the Field's configuration.
     * - ``value``
       - mixed
       - Field's value for the Contact.